srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. Under **Parent device**, click **Set a parent device**.

-    We will be configuring this downstream device to communicate with IoT Hub through the IoT Edge Gateway device that we created earlier in this lab.
+    You will be configuring this downstream device to communicate with IoT Hub through the IoT Edge Gateway device that you created earlier in this lab.

 1. On the **Set an Edge device as a parent device** blade, under **Device ID**, click **vm-az220-training-gw0001-{your-id}**, and then click **OK**.